santule/ERA/S18P1/README.md

-# Building and Training U-NET model
+# Building and Training U-NET model on Oxford Pet dataset

 In this repo, we build U-Net with 4 different strategies.